mpdcampbell/blog/blog/content/posts/umamiAnalytics.md

 ## How to start tracking your site

 #### First get Umami online
 Umami will prompt you to add a website.
 Input your website name and address, and then click the "Get tracking code" button to get the tracking code.
 This is where you realise that an Umami instance that is only running locally is not very useful.
-The "tracking code" is a line of HTML telling the users browser to download the tracking script from our Umami instance.
+The "tracking code" is a line of HTML telling the user's browser to download the tracking script from our Umami instance.
 If the Umami instance isn't exposed to the internet then the browser can't grab the script and send any analytics data.

 To expose your server you could just open port 3000 on your router, which will work, but exposing a direct public pathway to your application with zero security implemented is not recommended.
 The better approach would be to set up a subdomain on your website and use a reverse proxy to route and filter requests for that subdomain to your Umami instance.

-I'm going to gloss over this crucial step in the Umami set up and assume that if you are looking to self host web analytics, you already self host a website and have a working reverse proxy configuration.
+I'm going to gloss over this crucial step in the Umami set up and assume that if you are looking to self-host web analytics, you already self-host a website and have a working reverse proxy configuration.
 Reverse proxy set up is a large tutorial in an of itself.
 If you don't have an existing configuration, I recommend [Traefik](https://github.com/traefik/traefik#readme) as it's [what I use](https://github.com/mpdcampbell/selfhosted-services/blob/main/docker-compose-traefik.yml).
-But for immediate results, [this Umami tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-umami-web-analytics-software-on-ubuntu-20-04#step-2-installing-and-configuring-nginx) covers set up of a Nginx web server and adding an SSL cert so your Umami subdomain is HTTPS.
+But for immediate results, [this Umami tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-umami-web-analytics-software-on-ubuntu-20-04#step-2-installing-and-configuring-nginx) covers set up of a Nginx web server and adding an SSL cert so that your Umami subdomain is HTTPS.
 Though note the Nginx web server is not deployed in Docker, and long term you will want to look into [security headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).

 #### How to actually do the tracking
 As outlined in the [Umami docs](https://umami.is/docs/collect-data), if you click on "Get tracking code" you get a line of HTML to copy into the \<head\> section of your website.
 However, by default the tracking code does not include the "data-do-not-track" flag, meaning by default Umami will ignore any [Do Not Track HTTP requests](https://en.wikipedia.org/wiki/Do_Not_Track).
 I strongly recommend you add this line to respect users wishes, see data-do-not-track usage below: